 Digital Object Identifier (DOI)

 Godzik, Jakub; Dalton, Jonathan F.; Martinez-del-Campo, Eduardo; Newcomb, Anna G.U.S.; Dominguez, Felix; Reyes, Phillip M.; Theodore, Nicholas; Kelly, Brian P.; and Crawford, Neil R., "Biomechanical Evaluation Of Cervicothoracic Junction Fusion Constructs" (2019).
-Neurobiology.
+Translational Neuroscience.
 108.